winniec9153/sep10-freedom-project/blog/entry02.md

-# Entry 2:Information gathered on my topic (music)
+# Entry 2: Information gathered on my topic (music)
 ##### 11/4/24

 #### Researching about music